 For students with pending grades due to incompletes or off-campus study, inclusion on the Dean’s List will be determined once all grades for Lawrence courses are received.

 Honors at graduation

 The faculty of Lawrence University grants honors at graduation both to encourage students to do superior academic work and to recognize superior performance.
 Honors in Course and Honors in Independent Study recognize two distinctive kinds of academic achievement; some students each year receive both types of honors.
 Students who have distinguished themselves in fulfilling the requirements for the bachelor’s degree are awarded Honors in Course on the basis of their grade-point averages, while those who have completed significant independent projects may submit their work for evaluation for Honors in Independent Study.
-Both types of honors are indicated in the Commencement program and on official transcripts, and both are granted at three levels—cum laude, magna cum laude, and summa cum laude—by vote of the faculty acting on the recommendation of the university Committee on Honors.
+Both types of honors are indicated in the Commencement program and transcript for students that have met all degree requirements and have their degree conferred.
+Honors are granted at three levels—cum laude, magna cum laude, and summa cum laude—by vote of the faculty acting on the recommendation of the university Committee on Honors.

 Honors in Course

 A student's eligibility to receive Honors in Course is based on performance in courses taken at Lawrence or as part of Lawrence-approved off-campus programs (degree GPA) and on the student’s entire academic record including courses taken at other colleges or universities (composite GPA).
 The committee uses as guidelines the following grade-point averages:

 - 3.750 to 3.899 for magna cum laude

 - 3.900 to 4.000 for summa cum laude

 Students who transfer from other colleges or universities, as well as students who undertake virtually all of their coursework at Lawrence, qualify for Honors in Course on the same basis.
 Students must achieve the stated guidelines in both the degree GPA and the composite GPA to qualify for a given level of honors.

 Honors in Independent Study